 The Best Bluebird Feeders and Feeding Tips

 Choose a bluebird feeder and follow the best feeding tips from fellow birders to attract more bluebirds to your backyard.

 Bluebirds like nest boxes and feeders out in the open.
-This bluebird feeder has a roof to offer protection from rain, removable clear plexiglass sides for viewing, and a cup for mealworms or suet nuggets.
+This bluebird feeder has a roof to offer protection from rain (which slides up for filling), clear sides for viewing, and two cups for mealworms and suet nuggets.
 Two side entry holes that are the perfect size for songbirds, but too small for starlings.

 Check out our guide to feeding mealworms to birds.

 This small caged feeder is designed to keep squirrels and grackles out.
 We love how easy this feeder is to disassemble and clean.